JungeAlexander/JungeAlexander.github.io/_posts/2016-07-24-udacity-deep-learning.md

 implemented using TensorFlow.

-The problems presented in the assignments are quite interesting, e.g., classifying letters in the [notMNIST](http://yaroslavvb.blogspot.dk/2011/09/notmnist-dataset.html) data set.
+The problems presented in the assignments are quite interesting, e.g., classifying characters in the [notMNIST](http://yaroslavvb.blogspot.dk/2011/09/notmnist-dataset.html) data set.
 One drawback is however, that not a lot of effort was made to clearly specify the sub-tasks in each assignments.
 This will force course participants to spend quite some time searching the course forums for clues.
-This no big problem since the users in the course forums are quite active but could definitely be improved in coming iterations of the course.
+This is not a huge problem since the course forums are quite active but this is something that could definitely be improved in coming iterations of the course.